The Shivelbine Family

 Shivelbine, a name synonymous with music for over generations, is proud to sponsor this musical heritage mural.

 Erected by Mississippi River Tales River Heritage Mural Association Cape Girardeau, Missouri Where the river turns a thousand tales.

 Location.
 37° 18.071′ N, 89° 31.097′ W. Marker is in Cape Girardeau, Missouri, in Cape Girardeau County.
 Marker is on Water Street.
+Located on Missouri Wall of Fame along the Missouri River Front.
 Touch for map.
-Located on Missouri Wall of Fame along the Missouri River Front.
 Marker is in this post office area: Cape Girardeau MO 63703, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-1964 (here, next to this marker); Missouri Mule, The Wild West (within shouting distance of this marker); The Artists
+1964 (here, next to this marker); Missouri Mule / The Wild West

 Also see . . .